gtw123/ShenzhenMod/README.md

 ## Upgrading from an earlier version

 No need to uninstall or unpatch first: simply run the new installer!

+## Enabling the "Increase max game speed" feature

+This feature increases the maximum simulation speed.
+Unfortunately it can cause the game to crash on certain puzzles, especially in the bigger prototyping area, so it's not enabled by default.

+To enable it:
+* Edit Shenzhen.exe.config and set "IncreaseMaxSpeed" to true".
+(If you're building from source, edit App.config instead.)
+* Run the installer again.

 ## Building from source